senzhaocode/FuSViz_docs/docs/Appendix.md

 #### Visualize fusion and read coverage calculated by duplicated aligned reads

-As default, the coverage is plotted using un-duplicated aligned reads (i.e. `duplicate=F`).
+By default, the coverage is plotted using un-duplicated aligned reads (i.e. `duplicate=F`).
 If users would like to plot coverage using duplicated aligned reads, please set `duplicate=T` (NOTE: `duplicate=T` only works when alignment is processed by Picard or Samtools with the setting **MarkDuplicate=T**).

 ![](6.3.fusion_RNA-seq_3.png)